Federalist No. 41

 Federalist No. 41, titled "General View of the Powers Conferred by the Constitution", is an essay written by James Madison as the forty-first of The Federalist Papers.
 These essays were published by Alexander Hamilton, with John Jay and James Madison serving as co-authors, under the pseudonym "Publius."
-No. 41 was published on January 19, 1788 and argues about the necessity of the powers the Constitution vested upon the general government as well as the meaning of the phrase "general welfare".
+No. 41 was first published by The New York Packet on January 19, 1788 and argues about the necessity of the powers the Constitution vested upon the general government as well as the meaning of the phrase "general welfare".

 Background

 On September 17, 1787, the Constitution was finalized and needed ratification from the states.
 Shortly after, Anti-Federalists began publishing papers arguing against the Constitution, motivating Alexander Hamilton, John Jay, and James Madison to respond with The Federalist Papers.

 Many anti-federalists believed the government's revenue-raising power should not be restricted to only external taxes.
 In previous essays, Publius had already shown that, "extensive powers for the national government were necessary means of attaining a necessary end."
 However, critics continued to argue that these extensive powers were too broad, unnecessary, and easily abused.

-Federalist No. 41 - 46 examine the powers given to the general government and address concerns about the divisions of powers raised in Federalist No. 37.
+Federalist No. 41 through No. 46 examine the powers given to the general government and address concerns about the divisions of powers raised in Federalist No. 37.